MarkoVitkovic/react-hotelResort/README.md

 * [Contact](#contact)

 ## General info
-Site made with react, node.js and bootstrap.
-Basically on front page you see list of all products, you can add products in cart, or </br>
+Site made with react, node.js and CSS3.
+On front page zou will find three types of rooms, go and check, and when you open one of them, </br>
-you can see details for specific product.
-In cart you can remove or add more same items, also project have paypal button, so you </br>
+you will see info about that room, also in navbar you have "rooms" option, there are all rooms from hotel, you can search rooms by </br>
-can test it.
+filters, see image below.

 ## Screenshots
 ![](https://github.com/MarkoVitkovic/react-store/blob/master/store.png)